Enlargement countries - population statistics

 The crude rate of natural increase is calculated by subtracting the crude death rate from the crude birth rate.
 A positive result implies that the natural rate of population change (in other words, excluding the effects of migrant flows) is positive and so the population increases.
 The data are illustrated in Figure 3.

-In Kosovo, the crude birth rates substantially exceeded the crude death rate in 2019, so that natural population growth was at 6.9 per thousand inhabitants; a decade earlier, natural population growth had been 12.5 per thousand inhabitants.
-Turkey in 2019 saw a natural population growth of 9.0 per thousand inhabitants; in 2009, the corresponding figure was 12.1.
-In Montenegro, crude birth rates were also higher than crude death in 2019 but to a lesser extent: natural population growth was at 1.0 per thousand inhabitants; a decade earlier, the rate had been 4.5.
-Albania had a natural population growth rate of 2.3 per thousand inhabitants in 2019; in 2009 this had been 4.7.
+In Kosovo, the crude birth rates substantially exceeded the crude death rate in 2019 (latest available data), so that natural population growth was at 6.9 per thousand inhabitants; in 2010, natural population growth had been 13.3 per thousand inhabitants.
+Turkey in 2020 saw a natural population growth of 8.0 per thousand inhabitants (nevertheless, crude death rate data corresponds to 2019 – latest available data); in 2010, the corresponding figure was 11.9.
+In Albania, crude birth rates were also higher than crude death in 2020 but to a lesser extent: natural population growth was at 0.2 per thousand inhabitants; a decade earlier, the rate had been 4.8 per thousand inhabitants.

 The total fertility rate is defined as the mean number of children who would be born to a woman during her lifetime, if she were to spend her childbearing years conforming to the age-specific fertility rates that have been measured in a given year.
 The data are illustrated by Figure 4.